House-of-IoT/ExternalController/README.md

  # Constraints

- The way that the external controller knows when a action should be triggered is through "constraints" aka "relations".
+ The way that the external controller knows when a action should be triggered is through "conditions" aka "relations".

- Take a look at this [document](https://github.com/House-of-IoT/HOI-GeneralServer/blob/master/Docs/ChainControlling.MD) to get more information on the technical aspect of how relations are setup.
+ Take a look at this [document](https://github.com/House-of-IoT/HOI-GeneralServer/blob/master/Docs/ChainControlling.MD) to get more information on the technical aspect of how conditions are setup.

 # How do you setup this service and its relational actions?